emtee40/SPMC-wiki/Recommended-Network-Settings-for-Media-File-Serving-from-a-Network-Share.md

 # Configuration for a Windows 10 PC

+* Create a username and password specifically for SPMC on your Windows PC.
+* Make sure Homegroup is disabled.
+* Ensure your Network Location = Private Network.
+* Check your Advanced Sharing Settings.
+Ensure "Turn on Password Protected Sharing" is on.
-Create a username and password specifically for SPMC on your Windows PC.
-Make sure that it is given read-only permissions for the shared folders where your media is stored.
+* Check your share to ensure that the SPMC user account has read-only permissions for the shared folders where your media is stored.
+* In SPMC, define your media sources including the folders, username and password for your NAS.

 # Notes